bekk/bekk-christmas/post/java/manage-your-dependencies.md

 Version `3.1.1` is the most recent at the time of writing, check [The Central Repository](https://search.maven.org/search?q=g:org.apache.maven.plugins%20AND%20a:maven-dependency-plugin&core=gav) to see if there has been a new version released.

-Now, lets look at the more interesting bits!
+Now, let's look at the more interesting bits!

 # `analyze`

 This goal analyzes the project’s dependencies and figures out if any of the declared dependencies are unused and vice versa – which dependencies you’re using which are not declared (i.e. transitive dependencies that you _actually_ depend upon).

-Lets say I run `mvn dependency:analyze` and get the following output:
+Let's say I run `mvn dependency:analyze` and get the following output:

 ```xml
 $ mvn dependency:analyze